 He reinforced this belief in an interview on April 8th, “And just, as a society, just forget about shaking hands.
 We don’t need to shake hands, we gotta break, we gotta break that custom.
 Because as a matter of fact, that is really one of the major ways that you can transmit a respiratory illness.”

 No shaking hands.
 Ever.
 And if you can’t shake hands, you definitely can’t high-five or hug or kiss someone on the cheek.

 But, wait.
-COVID-19, according to Fauci and many others, will be with us for the long-term.
+COVID-19, according to Fauci and many others, will be with us for the long term.
 It is now a permanent fixture on the planet.
 It’s going to be seasonal, meaning every year a lot of people are going to get sick with it.
-Which means, if Fauci and others have their way, social distancing is here for the duration.
+This means, if Fauci and others have their way, social distancing is here for the duration.

 So, if we can’t touch each other from now on, are we all just supposed to start wearing body condoms?
 I saw The Naked Gun.
 It didn’t look like it was adaptable to the entire planet.

 In essence, Fauci’s (and many others’) recommendations create a whole class of American society.
 Let’s call them ‘untouchables.’
 Remember the fear in the 80s and 90s of HIV/AIDS patients?
 Yeah, that brought us together in amazing ways, right?

 Following the ideas of guys like Fauci, we can look forward to a society in which there will be those who get tested and are cleared of COVID-19, and there will be those who haven’t been tested.
 The “virus-cleared” caste of society can do as they please, while the untouchables will most likely be segregated from the healthy, tested, population.